bobgodwinx/GoEuro/README.md

 ### Autocompleting travel search form

-The form requires the user to enter the departure or if the location service is enabled then the app finds the current locality and end location and the date of their trip.
+The form requires the user to enter the departure or if the location service is enabled then the app finds the current locality and thereafter populates the end location.
+The date of their trip is also required.
 The arrival location need to be automatically completed using a list of known locations that can be requested through a JSON API.
 Date entry is facilitated by UIDatePicker.
 A "search" button is Tapping the "search" button should displays a "Search is not yet implemented" message to the user.

 ![search](search.png?raw=true)